William B. Wilson: United Mine Workers official

 He served as international secretary-treasurer of the United Mine Workers of America from 1900 to 1908.

 House of Representatives

 He was elected as a Democrat from Pennsylvania's 15th congressional district to the Sixtieth, Sixty-first, and Sixty-second Congresses.
 He served as chairman of the United States House Committee on Labor during the Sixty-second Congress.
 Wilson was an unsuccessful candidate for reelection in 1912 and for election in 1914.

+In 1909, Wilson became the first member of Congress to put forward a bill providing for a nationwide system of old-age pensions, but it failed to pass.

 Secretary of Labor

 He was appointed United States Secretary of Labor in the Cabinet of President Woodrow Wilson and served from March 5, 1913, to March 5, 1921.
 One of the first efforts he focused on was getting underway the newly created United States Conciliation Service, whose purpose was to provide mediation for labor disputes.
 During the First World War, he was a member of the Council of National Defense.
 The administration was working to encourage African-American support for the war effort, both among men who served and those who were working in war industries.

 Among his special assistants was George Edmund Haynes, 1918 to 1921, who was the first African American to earn a doctorate from Columbia University.
 Haynes served as Director of Negro Economics in the United States Department of Labor.
 Competition was fierce for the higher-paying jobs in the defense industries, and during Red Summer of 1919, whites attacked blacks in numerous cities.
 Haynes tried to mitigate racial conflict in employment, housing, and recreation.
 He also continued his earlier work in studying how blacks were excluded from certain trade unions, interracial conditions in the workplace, and issues in child labor.

 Wilson was a member of the Federal Board for Vocational Education from 1914 to 1921 and served as chairman of the board in 1920 and 1921.
 He was appointed on March 4, 1921, a member of the International Joint Commission, created to prevent disputes regarding the use of the boundary waters between the United States and Canada, and served until March 21, 1921, when he resigned.

 In December 1916, Wilson addressed a conference on social insurance in which he discussed State developments in that field, such as the provision of mothers' pensions and workmen's compensation, and also spoke of the possibility of the United States introducing old-age pensions and universal health insurance.
 The Department of Labor had earlier in Wilson's term expressed favor towards an invitation to attend an International Conference on Social Insurance.